Autodesk Affiliate Program | Frequently Asked Questions

 The Autodesk Affiliate Program allows you to earn money by placing links to our products on your website.
 Visitors can purchase our products on the Autodesk site through these links and we pay you a commission for the sale.

-We have partnered with Commission Factory to manage our affiliate program.
-Please apply here: Commission Factory.
-Your application will be reviewed.
-Once approved, you will receive an e-mail with your membership information and instructions on how to get started.
+We have partnered with CJ Affiliate to manage our affiliate program.
+Please apply here: CJ Affiliate.
+Once your application is reviewed and approved, you will receive an email with your membership information and instructions on how to get started.

 Applying and joining the Autodesk Affiliate Program is free and there is no minimum sale requirement.

-Commission Factory is one of the top affiliate advertiser networks in Australia.
+CJ Affiliate is one of the top affiliate advertiser networks worldwide.
 The company manages tracking, reporting and commission payout for our affiliates.

 Yes.
 You know your customers, their needs, and their shopping behavior better than we do.
 Once your application is approved, you have the flexibility to place the Autodesk links anywhere on your site and blogs.
 Optimal placement is crucial to help you maximize click-through rates and sales resulting in more referral fees to you.

-Note: Note: You may only use text links, logos, banners, and product images provided to you through Commission Factory.
+Note: You may only use text links, logos, banners, and product images provided to you through CJ Affiliate.

-Yes.
-We accept and review applications from many countries and you can have more than one website to promote our products.
+We offer a selection of standard and promotional banners that feature current offers for most of the software products that are sold through our site.
+Promotional banners update automatically; you just copy and paste the code from CJ Affiliate.
+We can also create custom banners upon request.

 Yes.
 We accept and review applications from many countries and you can have more than one website to promote our products.
 To streamline the process, you get one affiliate account with all your sites.